Fundamental Techniques for Highly Available and Resilient Power Electronics Systems

 There are currently 1.3 billion people in rural developing regions without access to electricity.
 This number is projected to increase despite increased grid-tied generation since there is still a significant power deficit in urban areas.
 Microgrids have been viewed as a viable option to provide electricity for rural areas where the cost of grid extension is prohibitive.
 In recent years, the falling cost of solar energy has sparked increasing interest in developing renewable methods for rural electrification.
 However, battery costs have not declined at the same rate as solar photovoltaic (PV) panels.
 Since the predominant residential usage is during night-time hours, the cost of stored electricity use is a key figure of merit.
 In this regard, dc microgrids have demonstrated promise as a viable method of enabling improved efficiency and scalability for off-grid systems.

-In this project, we analyze and experimentally demonstrate a dc microgrid architecture that provides a scalable solution for rural electrification.
-We calculate the levelized cost of electricity (LCOE) of the described architecture based on BOM costs of the proposed system and field surveys carried out by research partners.
-The calculated LCOE of the dc microgrid is favorable in comparison to presently deployed solar microgrid systems and also with grid power rates on certain Hawaiian islands.
-Moreover, a hardware prototype setup demonstrates the stable steady state behavior and the perturbation response of the proposed architecture.
+In this project, we demonstrated a novel dc microgrid architecture that provides a scalable solution for rural electrification.
+The calculated LCOE of the dc microgrid, based on BOM costs of the proposed system and field surveys carried out by research partners, is favorable in comparison to presently deployed solar microgrid systems and also with grid power rates on certain Hawaiian islands.
+Moreover, a proof-of-concept prototype validated the favorable improvements in performance, efficiency, and overall robustness.

 - P. A. Madduri, J. Poon, J. Rosa, M. Podolsky, E. Brewer, S. R. Sanders, "Scalable DC Microgrids for Rural Electrification in Emerging Regions," IEEE Journal of Emerging and Selected Topics in Power Electronics, vol. 4, no. 4, pp. 1195-1205, Dec.
 2016. doi